 Traditional operators rely on technicians to "remember to ask" for a review.
 This is an administrative burden placed on a field worker whose primary concern is moisture mapping and equipment retrieval.
 A technician standing in wet boots will never consistently trigger your marketing sequences.

-Furthermore, Google's local search algorithm aggressively rewards velocity and recency.
-A company that generates three new reviews a week is weighted significantly higher than a company that ran a desperate internal "review campaign" six months ago and hasn't received a new rating since.
-Consistent, week-over-week velocity is the only sustainable strategy for dominating the map pack.
+Furthermore, Google's local search environment tends to favor businesses that look active, trusted, and recently validated.
+A company that generates three new reviews a week often looks stronger than a company that ran a desperate internal "review campaign" six months ago and hasn't received a new rating since.
+Consistent, week-over-week velocity is the more sustainable strategy for dominating the map pack.

 The Asymmetry

 Elite restoration companies recognize that review generation is not a marketing task; it is an automated operational imperative.
-They achieve absolute asymmetry by removing the technician from the follow-up equation entirely.
+They achieve a real advantage by removing the technician from the follow-up equation entirely.

 This is accomplished by integrating systemic infrastructure directly into the job-completion workflow.
 The physical act of the project manager marking a job "Complete" in the field service management software (like NextGear or Dash) must instantly trigger an automated communication sequence.